muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_schedule_explosive_delivery [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
-    - delay: FLOAT - Optional: how many seconds the creation of the explosives will be delayed for.
+    - delay: DECIMAL - Optional: how many seconds the creation of the explosives will be delayed for.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 This doesn't include the in-flight time.
     - explosiveCount: INTEGER - Mandatory: the quantity of explosives to be delivered, if 0 then the command is ignored.
     - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit".
 Is case sensitive.
-    - target: STRING - Mandatory: a player name to target (case sensitive).
+    - target: STRING - Mandatory: a player name to target the position and surface of (case sensitive).
     - targetPosition: OBJECT - Optional: a position to target instead of the player's position.
-Will come on to the target players map (surface).
+Will still come on to the target players map (surface).
 See notes for syntax examples.
     - targetOffset: OBJECT - Optional: an offset position that's applied to the target/targetPosition value.
 This allows for explosives to be targeted at a static offset from the target player's current position for example.
 By default there is no offse set.
 See notes for syntax examples.
 As this is an offset, a value of 0 for "x" and/or "y" is valid as specifying no offset on that axis.
-    - accuracyRadiusMin: FLOAT - Optional: the minimum distance from the target that each explosive can be randomly targeted within.
+    - accuracyRadiusMin: DECIMAL - Optional: the minimum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
-    - accuracyRadiusMax: FLOAT - Optional: the maximum distance from the target that each explosive can be randomly targeted within.
+    - accuracyRadiusMax: DECIMAL - Optional: the maximum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
     - salvoSize: INTEGER - Optional: breaks the incoming explosiveCount into salvos of this size.
 Useful if you are using very large numbers of nukes to prevent UPS issues.
     - salvoDelay: INTEGER - Optional: use with salvoSize.
 Sets the delay between salvo deliveries in game ticks (60 ticks = 1 second).
 Each salvo will target the same player position and not re-target the player's new position.
 - Example command atomic rocket: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":1, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50}`